 Image from https://www.orthokids.com.au/

-In a nutshell, whether a genetic link exists or not is dependent on whose egg has been used in the process.
-It is not about who carried the child in their womb.
+The answer depends on the type of surrogacy and whose egg has been used in the process.
+It’s not about who carried the child in their womb.

 If you’re merely curious about an exchange of bodily fluids between surrogate and child while the baby is still in the womb, then, yes, the two share blood relations while the baby is growing in the surrogate’s womb.
 This is why extensive screening is done to ensure that the surrogate is perfectly healthy before surrogacy begins.